Castux/plonk/readme.md

 ## Dice formulas supported

-And any arithmetic formulas involving parentheses and the usual operators `* + - / // ^ %`, and the following:
+Any arithmetic formulas involving parentheses and the usual operators `* + - / // ^ %`, and the following:

 - Single number
 - Single die: dX